 Lemons & Limes: They’re about 88% water and are packed with Vitamin C, Vitamin B6 and potassium.
 The form of Vitamin C contained in lemons and limes is some of the most easily absorbed by the body and they uplift our spirits with their bright smell!

-Apples: About 86% water and are deeply beneficial to the skin on a cellular level.
+Apples: Are about 86% water and are deeply beneficial to the skin on a cellular level.
 Apples provide phytochemicals that feed the neurons and increase electrical activity in the brain.
-They cleanse our organs and lymphatic system and provide electrolytes and mineral salts that help rehydrate you after exercise or stress.
+They cleanse our organs and lymphatic system and provide electrolytes and mineral salts that help re-hydrate you after exercise or stress.
 A pure, powerful fruit!

 Melons: Containing high levels of electrolytes, melons are about 90% water.
-The water in melon is close to our blood.
-Its potassium, sodium and glucose levels are bioavailable making melons a wonderfully hydrating food.
-They help our bodies flush out toxins, allowing the immune system to repair itself.
+The water in melon mimics our blood.
+Its potassium, sodium and glucose levels are bio-available making melons a wonderfully hydrating food.
+They help our bodies flush out toxins and allow the immune system to repair itself.

 Cucumbers: This vegetable is almost completely water – about 97%.
-They help cool down the adrenals and kidneys that help aid in the filtering process.
-They deliver trace minerals and amino acids to neurotransmitters which has a calming influence on the body – literally – cool as a cucumber.
+They help cool down the adrenals and kidneys that aid in the filtering process.
+They deliver trace minerals and amino acids to neurotransmitters which have a calming influence on the body – literally – cool as a cucumber.

 Radishes: At 95% water, radishes are incredibly healthful to the heart.
 They help reduce bad cholesterol and increase the good one.
 The green part on the top is particularly powerful – it’s full of antioxidants, phytochemicals and cancer fighting alkaloids.
-The Sulphur in radishes helps clean arteries and veins and stop plaque from adhering to the lining of blood vessels.
+The sulphur in radishes helps clean arteries and veins and stops plaque from adhering to the lining of blood vessels.

 Blueberries: Especially the wild variety, blueberries are considered one of the world’s healthiest foods.
 They’re about 84% water and contain amino acids and polyphenols which help in the detoxing of heavy metal in the body.
 These blue boys help brighten and repair the skin and provide more antioxidants than green tea.